-This requires preparing a database in PostgreSQL.
+This requires running a PostgreSQL server.

 One way to avoid doing this manually is by using a Docker container with PostgreSQL, which is automatically created when running the following Rake task:

 \$ rake unittest:backend_db

 This task spawns a container with PostgreSQL in the background, which then runs unit tests.
 When the tests are completed, the database is shut down and removed.